 Students demonstrating affection between each other is personal and not meant for public display.
 This includes touching, petting, or any other contact that may be considered sexual in nature.
-Such behavior may result in suspension from school or possibly expulsion.

-26. Violation of individual school/classroom rules
+25. Violation of individual school/classroom rules

 Each learning environment has different rules for students.
 Individual rules are for the safe and orderly operation of that environment.
 Students will be oriented to specific rules, all of which will be consistent with the policy of the school.
-Persistent violations of rules could result in suspension or expulsion.

-28. Disruption of the educational process
+26. Disruption of the educational process